fabricius1/python-virtual-environments/README.md

 This table was copied from the [venv documentation](https://docs.python.org/3/library/venv.html), with the addition of the command for GitBash.
 Notice how this last one is very similar to their Linux counterparts, but it looks for the `activate` executable inside the `Scripts/` folder instead of `bin/`.

-2. After running the correct activate command, your virtual environment name will appear between parentheses on your command line prompt (check image example below in [code example](#code-example).
+2. After running the correct activate command, your virtual environment name will appear between parentheses on your command line prompt (check the image example below in the [code example](#code-example) topic.

 3. To deactivate a virtual environment, just run this command:
 > ```deactivate```

 **Important note 1**: The virtual environment will be activated only in your current terminal tab.
 If you want to work in multiple terminal tabs, don't forget to activate the virtual environment there too.

-**Important note 2**: no third party modules will be installed inside your virtual environment.
+**Important note 2**: no third-party modules will be installed inside your virtual environment.
 So, use `pip install <package_name>` or `pip install -r requirements.txt` to install the packages you need.

 # Code example